Sino-Indian border dispute: 2017 Doklam military standoff

 In June, a military standoff occurred between India and China in the disputed territory of Doklam, near the Doka La pass.
-On 16 June 2017, the Chinese brought heavy road building equipment to the Doklam region and began constructing a road in the disputed area.
-Previously, China had built a dirt road terminating at Doka La where Indian troops were stationed.
+On 16 June 2017, the Chinese brought heavy road-building equipment to the Doklam region and began constructing a road in the disputed area.
+Previously, China had built a dirt road terminating at Doka La, where Indian troops were stationed.
 They would conduct foot patrol from this point up till the Royal Bhutanese Army (RBA) post at Jampheri Ridge.
 The dispute that ensued post 16 June stemmed from the fact that the Chinese had begun building a road below Doka La, in what India and Bhutan claim to be disputed territory.
-This resulted in Indian intervention of China's road construction on 18 June, two days after construction began.
+This resulted in Indian intervention in China's road construction on 18 June, two days after construction began.
 Bhutan claims that the Chinese have violated the written agreements between the two countries that were drawn up in 1988 and 1998 after extensive rounds of talks.
-The agreements drawn state that status quo must be maintained in the Doklam area as of before March 1959.
+The agreements drawn state that the status quo must be maintained in the Doklam area as of before March 1959.
 It is these agreements that China has violated by constructing a road below Doka La.
-A series of statements from each countries' respective External Affairs ministries were issued defending each countries' actions.
+A series of statements from each country's respective External Affairs ministries were issued defending each country's actions.
 Due to the ambiguity of earlier rounds of border talks beginning from the 1890 Anglo-Chinese Convention that was signed in Kolkata on 17 March 1890, each country refers to different agreements drawn when trying to defend its position on the border dispute.
 Following the incursion, on 28 June, the Chinese military claimed that India had blocked the construction of a road that was taking place in China's sovereign territory.
 On 30 June, India's Foreign Ministry claimed that China's road construction in violation of the status quo had security implications for India.
 Following this, on 5 July, Bhutan issued a demarche asking China to restore the status quo as of before 16 June.
 Throughout July and August, the Doklam issue remained unresolved.
 On 28 August, India issued a statement saying that both countries have agreed to "expeditious disengagement" in the Doklam region.

 In 2019, India and China decided to coordinate border patrolling at one disputed point along the LAC.

 2020–2022 skirmishes

-In June 2020, Indian and Chinese troops engaged in a brawl in the Galwan River valley which reportedly led to the deaths of 20 Indian soldiers.
-International media claimed 40+ Chinese soldiers had been killed, but this number was not been confirmed by Chinese authorities.
+In June 2020, Indian and Chinese troops engaged in a brawl in the Galwan River valley, which reportedly led to the deaths of 20 Indian soldiers.
+Indian media claimed 40+ Chinese soldiers had been killed, but this number was not confirmed by Chinese authorities.
 China has since enhanced its position in the border area through salami-slicing tactics.